jonduan/proposal/_posts/2017-12-15-energy-storage.md

 the unit showed off its fast reaction ability by switching from charging off of the grid to delivering electricity to the grid, at least 14 times within a 4 hour period.

+The Tesla power plant did two amazing things.

+First, the power plant responded to the grid frequency challenge before the offending coal plant actually finished tripping itself from the power grid.
+That’s not like telling the future, but it’s so fast you’d start questioning things.

+And secondly, it finished its work of stabilizing the grid and shut back down before the regular backup plant even started its work.
+Because of the slower nature of fossil fuels generator, literally spinning up a massive turbine, they’re designed to deliver far more energy than is needed to the power grid.
+As a form of insurance.

+This makes our grid more stable, and in the long run, it’ll save significant amounts of money.

 ## Solar + batteries prepping to take over 10GW of US natural gas peaker power plant market

 https://electrek.co/2017/12/13/solar-batteries-to-take-10gw-natural-gas/